You Are What Your Meat Eats

 7. Organic animal proteins are safer for consumers.
 Unlike conventional animal proteins, organic animal proteins are not contaminated with heavy metals, antibiotics, hormones, and other dangerous substances.

 In conclusion, it is important to remember that you are what your meat eats so if your meat is eating GMO foods, hormones and antibiotics, you are ingesting these harmful substances also.
-We can’t always control what we eat outside of the home but we can always be sure to buy organic free-range poultry, cage free pasture raised eggs, grass-fed organic beef and bison and organic pork products.
+We can’t always control what we eat outside of the home but we can always be sure to buy organic free-range or pasture-raised poultry, pasture-raised eggs, grass-fed organic beef and bison and organic pork products.
 On a side note, fish is not labeled organic so finding clean fish sources, preferably wild caught and limiting consumption to about 3 servings per week will limit the intake of harmful heavy metals and toxins found in fish.

 Are you looking to transform your health?
 Mary works with clients all over the country developing personalized nutrition and exercise plans for weight loss and health.
 If you’re ready to get started on your journey to health and wellness contact her today!